MR. ROTHSCHILD: The Scenario of a Rape

 “You know you want me.
 Stop playing coy!”

 I don’t know why I thought using the word please would mean anything, or that I could talk sense into a drunk.
 He surprised me when he took hold of my wrists and forced me down on my sofa.
 He unzipped his fly and pushed my skirt up around my waist.
 He tore my underwear and slammed into me hard while I tried to free myself, but I was pinned down and helpless.

 Levin finished fast and passed out with his full weight on me.
 I lay there waiting, trying to breathe.
-I tried pressing on his heavy shoulders but couldn’t budge him, then realized I should have screamed.
+I pressed on his heavy shoulders but couldn’t budge him, then realized I should have screamed.
 It happened so fast that I was paralyzed.
 I tried scratching him with my nails, and finally, he moaned, came to and moved off me.
 He stood, zipped his trousers, walked out the door.

 I was wide awake.
 All I could think of was that I had to go to the office in the morning.
 I tried to forget, pretending it didn’t happen, but I started worrying.
 How could I show up at the firm after what he’d done?
 How could he?

 I was still in shock when my phone woke me at 2 AM.

 I picked it up.

 Levin’s voice was on the line, mumbling softly like a child blithering, “I’m sorry, I didn’t mean to hurt you…you’ve got to forgive me!”

 I have to forget that?
 Forgive and forget?
 Was he nuts?
 Then it hit me, the son of a bitch realizes I’m in a position to scream rape.
 It was rape!
 Oh my god, I thought, I have his cum in me!

 He was a guilty man terrified that I’d called the police.
 I guess I should have.
 If even one of my neighbors heard us standing in the doorway, me telling him to get out, and his masculine voice refusing–he was toast!
 It came to me that he was more worried than I was; that I did have the upper hand.